Jessica Simpson Heats Up Winter In Snakeskin Swimsuit

 "How do you stay so hot in all that cold?" wrote her best friend, Cacee Cobb.

-“Girl!
+"Girl!
 I want to look like this at 40!
-You look amazing!” another fan wrote.
+You look amazing!" another fan exclaimed.

 "Damn she's back with a vengeance," a third admirer added.

-While the general consensus was that Jessica’s wintery swimsuit look was steamy, a few eagle-eyed commenters felt the pic looked like it was Photoshopped.
-Several followers zeroed in on Jessica’s leg and claimed it didn’t look right.
+While the general consensus was that Jessica's wintery swimsuit look was steamy, a few eagle-eyed commenters felt the pic looked like it was edited.
+Several followers zeroed in on Jessica's leg and claimed it didn't look right.

-“What’s going on with the leg here?” one commenter asked.
-Another wrote that whoever “edited” the photo should be fired.

 Jessica's latest leggy look could just be the result of the way she was standing for the pose, but this isn't the first time the stylish star has been accused of Photoshop.

-Five years ago, social media commenters accused Jessica of faking her slim figure in pics posted on a girls’ weekend to St. Barts, according to RadarOnline.
-At the time, some critics thought Jessica looked noticeable slimmer than usual in a beachy pic and felt her legs looked altered, noting that her pal also seemed to sport “wavy” legs.
+Five years ago, social media commenters accused Jessica of faking her slim figure in pics posted from a girls' weekend to St. Barts, according to RadarOnline.
+At the time, some critics thought Jessica looked noticeable slimmer than usual in a beachy pic and felt her legs looked altered, noting that her pal also seemed to sport "wavy" legs.